ToastyPixel/Agree/README.md

 ---

+## What’s new in 1.0.1

+- 🧾 **Acceptance logging** – When a player agrees, their username and UUID are recorded in a log file for simple audit/tracking.
+- 🔧 **Polish & fixes** – Small improvements to messaging and overall GUI flow.

+---

 ## Features

-- 📘 **Join GUI** – Automatically opens a chest GUI every time a player joins.
+- 📘 **Join GUI** – Automatically opens a chest-style agreement GUI every time a player joins.
-- 📖 **Rule Book** – Center item is a book showing your custom message from the config.
+- 📖 **Rule Book** – Center item displays your custom rules or info from the config.
 - ✅ **Agree / ❌ Deny Buttons**
-  - Button names are fully configurable (you don’t have to use “Agree” / “Deny”).
+  - Button names are fully configurable.
-  - Agree lets the player continue and can send them a custom chat message.
+  - **Agree** lets the player continue and can send a custom chat message.
-  - Deny kicks the player with a configurable disconnect message.
+  - **Deny** disconnects the player with a configurable kick message.
+- 🧾 **Acceptance Logging (1.0.1)**
+  - Logs each acceptance with the player’s username and UUID (and timestamp if enabled in your build).
 - 🎨 **Fully configurable text**
-  - GUI title
-  - Book lore lines
-  - Button names
-  - Kick message
+  - GUI title, book message lines, button names, agree message, and decline kick message.
-  All support classic `&` color codes.
+  - Supports classic `&` color codes.

 ---